 The second night of our stay in the park we left our cosy lodge to discover that the surrounding walkway and lawn had been taken over by all manner of birds.
 The quaintly named cowbird, which looks more like a fat crow than a cow, a strange rail type bird with a long curved bill, and countless sierra finches that were hopping around in the grass.
 What surprised me most was how little these birds were bothered by our presence.
 I’ve found such small birds in Malta and Europe to be extremely skittish and nervous, but these guys weren’t going anywhere.
 One little fellow, an austral thrush, was feeling particularly brave and sat on the fence chirping at us, not quite willing to give up his claim to the territory.

-In one of the future posts, I’ll introduce you to the city’s resident animals: its dogs.
+In one of the future posts, I’ll introduce you to the city’s resident animals: Chile’s street dogs.